 Scottish band Franz Ferdinand was the first choice to perform as the Weird Sisters but they declined.
-Due to the similarities in name, the Canadian band Wyrd Sisters attempted to stop the film's release by filing a lawsuit but unsuccessful.
+Due to the similarities in name, the Canadian band Wyrd Sisters attempted to stop the film's release in Canada by filing a lawsuit, but were unsuccessful.

 First film in the series not to be dubbed into Icelandic (and other languages alike), where dubbing for theatrical release is limited to projects primarily aimed at children.
 In fact, even with different ratings of the following films, dubbing did not resume for some of those languages (like Icelandic).

 The dragon faced by Harry is no dragon at all.
 As it does not have front legs, it is clearly a wyvern.
 Although the two are often confused, wyverns have two back legs and wings coming out of where their front legs would be, and dragons have two sets of legs plus wings coming out of their back.
 Wyverns generally are considered lesser cousins of the dragons, and are often unable to breathe fire.
 Another cousin of the dragon is the drakon, appearing identical to dragons, only lacking wings.
 These were originally considered for the book, but were eventually replaced with a more familiar dominating mythical creature.